gokhanaltun/easy-btrfs/README.md

 # easy-btrfs
-A user-friendly Btrfs CLI tool for managing snapshots and subvolume configurations.
+A user-friendly Btrfs CLI tool for managing snapshots.

 ## Table of Contents
 - [Important Note](#important-note)